 The length of time it takes to carry out open heart surgery depends on the type of procedure and the needs of the individual.
 As a guide, the National Heart, Lung, and Blood Institute (NHLBI) state that a coronary artery bypass takes 3 to 6 hours.

-To access the heart, the surgeon makes a
+To access the heart, the surgeon makes a 6-to-8-inch incision along the middle of the chest.
+The cut will go through the breastbone.

 The medical team might use a heart-lung bypass machine during the surgery.
 This involves stopping the heart from beating.
 The bypass machine takes over the heart's pumping action and removes blood from the heart via tubes.
 The machine then removes carbon dioxide from the blood, adds oxygen, and returns the blood to the body.
 This surgery is called "on-pump" surgery.